hiroki-kyoto/chaser/README.md

 She will be not serving anyone, but herself.

-She will ask you when she isn't satisified with what she've got, proactively, without any hints.
+She will ask you when she isn't satisified with what she's got, proactively, without any hints.

 She may not listen to you, she may completely ignore what you've